Financial Planning for Special Needs Families

 Medicare (not means-tested): Standard health insurance for those 65+ or SSDI recipients.
 Does not cover most long-term care.

-The durable lesson: For most families, protecting Medicaid eligibility is the primary planning objective because it covers services that can cost $50,000-$100,000+ annually if paid out of pocket.
+The rule that survives: For most families, protecting Medicaid eligibility is the primary planning objective because it covers services that can cost $50,000-$100,000+ annually if paid out of pocket.

 ABLE Accounts: The First-Party Option